wadforth/wadforth.github.io/README.md

 - PHP Contact Form
 - Responive Design For Different Resolutions

-###Bugs // Missing Features
+###Bugs // Missing Features###

-- CSS Messed Up On Different Resolutions
-- Able To Scroll Left and Right Causing Nav Bar To Move
 - .htaccess config not setup correctly
-- Error Pages missings
+- Error Pages missing
+- if profile toggled on, design will be messed up on mobile or similar resolutions.